stormpath/express-stormpath/docs/social_login.rst

 Google Projects work is that you have to selectively enable what functionality each Project needs.

-From your `Console Dashboard`_ click on your new Project, then in the side panel click on the "APIs & auth" menu option.
+From your `Google Developer Console`_ click on your new Project, then in the side panel click on the "APIs & auth" menu option.

 Now, scroll through the API list until you see "Google+ API", then click the "OFF" button next to it to enable it.
 You should now see the "Google+ API" as